EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

 ---

 ## BREAK (10 Minutes)
 Encourage movement, grab water, and launch the shared [10-minute timer](https://e.ggtimer.com/10minutes) before diving into Part B.
+If the link fails, run `python -c "import time; time.sleep(600)"` or set a phone timer for 10 minutes.

 ---